 InfraChallenge 2021 invites applicants to share their technology-based solutions for building better, more resilient infrastructure and maintaining existing assets to enhance quality and resilience.
 InfraChallenge is an innovation competition that showcases and amplifies applicants' solutions, giving these innovators an opportunity to bring their ideas to a global market and contribute to a brighter infrastructure future.

-Applications for the 2021 competition closed on 12 March 2021, and the Top 20 teams (see below) were announced on 16 April 2021.
-Sign up to our newsletter to stay informed about the competition and the announcement of the Top 10 teams.
+Applications for the 2021 competition closed on 12 March 2021, and the Top 20 teams were announced on 16 April 2021 followed by the Top 10 teams on 1 July 2021 (see below.)
+Sign up to our newsletter to stay informed about the competition and the announcement of the winner in September.

 This year, the GI Hub’s delivery of InfraChallenge is supported by the Italian G20 Presidency.